-28 Although population growth is one of the drivers of global food demand and the resulting

-- 29 environmental burden, demand-side management of the food system could be one of the solutions to - 30 curb climate change.
-Avoiding food waste during consumption, reducing over-consumption, and - 31 changing dietary preferences can contribute significantly to provide healthy diets for all, as well as - 32 reduce the environmental footprint of the food system.
-The number of studies addressing this issue - have increased in the last few years (see also Chapter 2).
-(See Section 5.6 for synergies and trade-offs - with health and Section 5.7 for discussion of Just Transitions).
+Although population growth is one of the drivers of global food demand and the resulting environmental burden, demand-side management of the food system could be one of the solutions to curb climate change.
+Avoiding food waste during consumption, reducing over-consumption, and changing dietary preferences can contribute significantly to provide healthy diets for all, as well as reduce the environmental footprint of the food system.
+The number of studies addressing this issue have increased in the last few years (see also Chapter 2).
+(See Section 5.6 for synergies and trade-offs with health and Section 5.7 for discussion of Just Transitions).

-5.5.2.1 Mitigation potential of different diets
+36 5.5.2.1 Demand-side scenarios of different diets

-- 37 A systematic review found that higher consumption of animal-based foods was associated with higher - 38 estimated environmental impact, whereas increased consumption of plant-based foods was associated - 39 with an estimated lower environmental impact (Nelson et al. 2016).
-Assessment of individual foods - within these broader categories showed that meat especially ruminant meat (beef and lamb) was - 41 consistently identified as the single food with the greatest impact on the environment, on a global - basis, most often in terms of GHG emissions and/or land use. - 43 Figure 5.12 shows the technical mitigation potentials of some scenarios of alternative diets examined - 44 in the literature.
+A systematic review found that higher consumption of animal-based foods was associated with higher estimated environmental impact, whereas increased consumption of plant-based foods was associated with an estimated lower environmental impact (Nelson et al. 2016).
+Assessment of individual foods within these broader categories showed that meat - especially ruminant meat (beef and lamb) - was consistently identified as the single food with the greatest impact on the environment, on a global basis, most often in terms of GHG emissions and/or land use.

+Figure 5.12 shows the technical mitigation potentials of some scenarios of alternative diets examined in the literature.
 Stehfest et al. (2009) were among the first to examine these questions.
-They found - 45 that under the most extreme scenario, where no animal products are consumed at all, adequate food - production in 2050 could be achieved on less land than is currently used, allowing considerable forest regeneration, and reducing land-based greenhouse gas emissions to one third of the reference "business-as-usual" case for 2050, a reduction of 7.8 Gt CO2-eq yr-1.
-Springmann et al. (2016b) recently estimated similar emissions reduction potential of 8 Gt CO2-eq yr-1 from a vegan diet without animal-sourced foods.
-This defines the upper bound of the technical mitigation potential of demand
+They found that under the most extreme scenario, where no animal products are consumed at all, adequate food

+46 production in 2050 could be achieved on less land than is currently used, allowing considerable forest